aspose-cells/Aspose.Cells-API-References/english/go-cpp/FormulaSettings/GetEnableCalculationChain/_index.md

 ## GetEnableCalculationChain function

-Whether enable calculation chain for formulas.
-Default is false.
+Indicates whether to enable calculation chain for formulas.Default is false.

 ```go